Belalhossam7100/Fan-Controller-system/README.md

 7. LCD Display: Continuous display of temperature and fan state.
 8. Motor Speed Control: PWM signal generated from Timer0 controls DC motor speed.

-Instructions:
-1. Connect LM35 temperature sensor, LCD, DC motor, and ATmega32 microcontroller as per the provided schematics.
-2. Upload the provided code to the microcontroller.
-3. Power on the system.
-4. Monitor the LCD display for temperature readings and fan status.
-5. Observe fan speed adjustments based on temperature changes.